Service in Informatics and Analysis: Highway engineering and mapping

 since the design timescale is dramatically shortened by their use.

 Transportation

 Developed and maintained the TFA suite of programs for transportation planning studies and provided consultancy services.

 Systems

 The operating systems running on the Control Data 6600, Cyber-72 and later Cyber-175 included SCOPE, Kronos and later NOS.

 The source code was heavily modified for the business needs of the company by a team of systems programmers.

-Many of the ground-breaking ideas developed at SIA were incorporated in Control Data's later systems.
+Many of the concepts developed at SIA were incorporated in Control Data's later systems.

 SIA was a member of J.U.N.K (Joint Users of NOS and Kronos), a user group formed to share ideas and experiences using Control Data's software.